JAQuent/noveltyVR/preparation/bayesianDesignAnalysis_tTest_fixedN.md

 Design analysis for noveltyVR
 ================
-March 11, 2019
+March 15, 2019

 Aim of this document
 ====================

 The aim of this document is to conduct a design analysis for a fixed N design using one-sided Bayesian t-test.
 This analysis will inform our choice of N for a registered report.
 The planned experiment is a 2 x 2 x 2 design with one between- and two within-subject factors.
 Without going into too much detail, there will be a novelty and a control group (Factor N) and we will examine recollection/familiarity (Factor M) for weakly/strongly learned words (Factor E).
-We choose directional t-tests over an ANOVA-based approach because it reflects our hypotheses (for more on the deliberations see [here](https://github.com/JAQuent/noveltyVR/blob/master/preparation/designDeliberations.md))

 Libraries
 =========